by Carolyn Thomas ♥ @HeartSisters

 Thinking ahead, I had also cleverly pre-peeled two sticks of perfectly measured and evenly sized celery earlier that morning.
 Don’t want any of those unsightly celery strings on national television, do we?

-Now Mark wanted me to start stirring the soup, very s-l-o-w-l-y so he could move in for a dramatic close-up.
-I tried to fish up the chunky orange carrot bits from the bottom as much as possible to distract viewers’ attention from a soup that looked alarmingly beige and boring.
+Now Mark wanted me to start stirring the soup, again very s-l-o-w-l-y so he could move in for a dramatic close-up.
+I tried to fish up the chunky orange carrot bits from the bottom as much as possible to distract viewers’ attention from a soup that looked alarmingly beige.

 “What else do you have?”
 Mark asked again.
 This part was clearly more enjoyable for him than the painful Q&A we had just survived.

 What else?!
-All I’d planned for (and pre-measured, pre-peeled, and pre-scrubbed) was one carrot and two stalks of celery.
-This wasn’t like making real soup – my soup was just a TV prop!
+All I’d planned for (and pre-measured, pre-peeled, and pre-scrubbed) was one onion, one carrot and two stalks of celery.
+This wasn’t like making real soup – my soup was just a TV prop.
+There was nothing else!

 I also feared that his question might require me to open that fridge door again.